truenas/documentation/content/SCALE/SCALEUIReference/Datasets/_index.md

 The window includes a field where you type the path for the dataset and a **Confirm** option that you must select to activate the **Delete Dataset** button.
 {{< /expand >}}
-{{< /expand >}}

 ### Dataset Space Management Widget
 The **Dataset Space Management** widget displays space allocation (reserved, used, available) for all datasets.
-The widget displays if an ecrypted dataset is unlocked.
+The widget displays if an encrypted dataset is unlocked.
 After locking the dataset this widget disappears until you unlocking the datasets.

+{{< trueimage src="/images/SCALE/Datasets/DatasetSpaceManagementWidgetRootDataset.png" alt="Dataset Space Management Widget Root Dataset" id="Dataset Space Management Widget Root Dataset" >}}

 {{< expand "Click Here for More Information" "v" >}}
 The widget donut graph provides at-a-glance information and numeric values for the space allocated and used in the selected dataset.
 This includes data written and space allocated to child datasets of this dataset.
 It provides access to quota configuration options for the parent dataset and the child dataset of the parent, and for users and groups with access to the dataset.

-{{< trueimage src="/images/SCALE/Datasets/DatasetSpaceManagementWidgetRootDataset.png" alt="Dataset Space Management Widget Root Dataset" id="Dataset Space Management Widget Root Dataset" >}}

 **Edit** opens the **[Capacity Settings]({{< relref "CapacitySettingsSCALE.md" >}})** screen where you can set quotas for the dataset.

 **[Manage User Quotas]({{< relref "ManageQuotas.md" >}})** screen and **Manage Group Quotas** opens the **[Manage Group Quotas]({{< relref "ManageQuotas.md" >}})** screen.
 {{< /expand >}}

 ### Data Protection Widget
 The **Data Protection** widget displays for all datasets.
 It displays the number snapshots and other data protection related scheduled tasks (replication, cloud sync, rsync and snapshots) configured on the system.

+{{< trueimage src="/images/SCALE/Datasets/DataProtectionWidget.png" alt="Data Protection Widget" id="Data Protection Widget" >}}

 {{< expand "Click Here for More Information" "v" >}}
 The **Data Protection** widget links to the tasks found on the **Data Protection** screen.

-{{< trueimage src="/images/SCALE/Datasets/DataProtectionWidget.png" alt="Data Protection Widget" id="Data Protection Widget" >}}

 **Create Snapshot** opens the **[Add Snapshot]({{< relref "SnapshotsScreens.md" >}})** screen.